Anmol-701/DB_Assignments/README.md

 # DB_Assignments
-These are assignments related to Database Connectivity with Python
+These are assignments related to Database Connectivity with Python.This will make your good grip in MySQL Database concepts and Connectivity with Python.